 History of the Himalayan

 Unlike many other breeds, Himalayans don't have a very long history.
-They've existed for less than 100 years.
+They've existed for less than 100 years, but attempts to breed a long-haired Siamese stretched over decades.

 Through the 1920s and 1930s, breeders around the world attempted to produce a cat with a Persian body and Siamese markings.
 In 1935, two medical researchers from Harvard cross-bred a black, Persian male with a Siamese female to study how certain genetic characteristics were inherited.
-After creating and cross-breeding several litters, these researchers finally produced the first true Himalayan cat, which they named Debutante.
+After creating and cross-breeding several litters, these researchers finally produced the first true long-haired Siamese, which they named Newton's Debutante.

 If you're not willing to dedicate some time to grooming each day, the Himalayan probably isn't the right cat for you.
 Because they have long, silky hair that tangles and mats easily, a Himalayan's coat should be brushed with a sturdy, wide-toothed comb daily.
 This will help prevent tangling and mats, and also remove any dirt, dust, or debris, along with loose hair.
 It's also recommended that a Himalayan visits a professional groomer every few months to ensure its coat is healthy and clean.
 The good news: Himalayans love to get attention from their owners, which makes grooming easier—and an excellent bonding experience for both the owner and Himalayan.